 A child or young person who is being cared for by their local authority is known as a ‘looked-after’ child.
 They might be living in a children’s home, or with foster parents, or in some other family arrangement.

-They will have been taken into care for a variety of reasons – the most common is to protect them from abuse or neglect.
-Some children may be in care because their parents cannot cope, perhaps because of illness or disability or because of family breakdown.
+Although the term used is ‘looked-after child’, this refers to any young person up to the age of 18.
+The child or young person may have been taken into care for a variety of reasons – for example, some children or young people may be in care because their parents cannot cope, perhaps because of illness or disability, or because of family breakdown.

 Find out more about looked-after children

 MindEd is a free educational e-learning resource for professionals on children and young people’s mental health.
 Resources can be used for individual professional training as well as prompting wider staff discussion.
 These sessions aim to help staff better understand how being in care affects children:

 What schools and further education settings can do

 If you are at all concerned about a child or young person, you should always speak to your designated safeguarding lead as a matter of priority.
 They will be able to advise on suitable next steps, and speaking to them about any concerns should always be the first action you take, ahead of any of the suggestions on this page.

 All looked-after children will have a personal education plan, or PEP, (known as a Care Plan in Scotland) which will keep a record of a child’s developmental and educational needs, including any special educational needs.

 The PEP or Care Plan brings together relevant professionals to monitor a child or young person’s educational needs and progress throughout their education, setting short-term targets and longer-term plans.

 It’s important that schools and further education settings understand the powerful role they can play in improving the quality of life, educational experiences and attainment of looked-after children by: